-- Commission staff continued to provide technical assistance to MMSD and its consultants for watercourse work in the Kinnickinnic River watershed. - At the request of the City of Glendale, Commission staff are providing a third party technical review of the Milwaukee River hydraulic model with the Estabrook dam removed. - Commission staff continued to provide technical assistance to the MMSD initiative to improve aquatic habitat and ecological connectivity within the Milwaukee River between Capitol Drive and Bender Road. - o Commission staff continued to provide assistance to the MMSD Greenseams® innovative flood management program and the Reforestation and Wetland Restoration program. - Commission staff continued to serve on the Milwaukee Estuary Area of Concern (AOC) Fish and Wildlife Technical Advisory Committee. - Commission staff provided technical assistance to the Milwaukee County Parks Wehr Nature Center staff on water quality issues, potential restoration, and management of Whitnall Park Pond. - Commission staff continued to serve on the Southeastern Wisconsin Watershed Trust's Board and the University of Wisconsin-Milwaukee School of Freshwater Sciences Academic Programs Advisory Board. - Provided letters of support to Milwaukee Metropolitan Sewerage District and Root Pike WIN for various grant initiatives. - Serving on the University of Wisconsin-Milwaukee School Freshwater Sciences Academic Programs Advisory Board. - Serving on the Wisconsin Department of Natural Resources Milwaukee Estuary Area of Concern (AOC) Fish and Wildlife Technical Advisory Team. - Commission staff serves on the Board of Directors as a non-voting advisor for the Southeastern Wisconsin Watersheds Trust, Inc.
+- Commission staff continued to provide technical assistance to MMSD and its consultants for watercourse work in the Kinnickinnic River watershed. - Commission staff continued to provide technical assistance to the MMSD initiative to improve aquatic habitat and ecological connectivity within the Milwaukee River between Capitol Drive and Bender Road. - o Commission staff continued to provide assistance to the MMSD Greenseams® innovative flood management program and the Reforestation and Wetland Restoration program. - Commission staff provided technical assistance to the Milwaukee County Parks Wehr Nature Center staff on water quality issues, potential restoration, and management of Whitnall Park Pond, including training to conduct aquatic plant surveys. - Commission staff provided technical assistance to the Wisconsin Department of Natural Resources by participating in a wetland condition and functional value assessment at a site in the City of Franklin. - Commission staff continued to serve on the Southeastern Wisconsin Watershed Trust's Board. - Provided letters of support to UW-Milwaukee School of Freshwater Sciences, Milwaukee Metropolitan Sewerage District, and Root Pike WIN for various grant initiatives. - Commission staff continued to serve on the University of Wisconsin-Milwaukee School Freshwater Sciences Academic Programs Advisory Board. - Serving on the Wisconsin Department of Natural Resources Milwaukee Estuary Area of Concern (AOC) Fish and Wildlife Technical Advisory Team and Citizen Advisory Committee - Staff have begun a review of the extreme rainfall event of August 9-10, 2025, with the purpose of determining recurrence intervals for highest 1-hr to the 2-day rainfall totals experienced in the four northern counties in the Region, including Milwaukee County.